AdaCore/ada-spark-rfcs/considered/rfc-oop-final.rst

 Guide-level explanation
 =======================

-Final fields are available to both class records and simple records.

-Class record support constant fields, which are field which value cannot be changed after the constructor call, not even during aggregate which is considered as a shortcut for assignment.
+Tagged records support constant fields, which are field which value cannot be changed after the constructor call, not even during aggregate which is considered as a shortcut for assignment.
 For example:

 .. code-block:: ada

    package P is
-      type T1 is class record
+      type T1 is tagged record
          procedure T1 (Self : in out T1; Val : Integer);

          Y : final Integer := 0;